tonyfengli/fitness_app/packages/ai/WORKOUT_ENGINE_ARCHITECTURE.md

    - Logs every exercise attempt with constraint matching details
    - Shows why exercises were selected or rejected for constraint satisfaction

-3. **Score Breakdowns** (`ScoreBreakdownTracker`)
+3. **Score Breakdowns** (Removed)
-   - Detailed breakdown of how each exercise's score was calculated
+   - Enhanced scoring system has been removed
-   - Shows base score, all bonuses (with reasons), all penalties (with reasons)
+   - Score breakdowns are no longer tracked in debug mode
-   - Final score calculation transparency
+   - Consider adding this functionality to regular scoring if needed

 4. **Real-time Debug Logging** (`DebugLogger`)
    - Step-by-step logging of the entire pipeline